 Art students have been asked questions and their body language was observed.
 The main purpose of the idea was to film an experimental interview about the object so-called veil.
 They had to wear it in order to tell how it feels like.
 My personal aim of this art project was to dismantle the semantics of the veil itself and give it a new meaning.
-I have chosen art students because they are the specific social group that is well known for “looking outside of the box” principle.
-It turned out that no matter how hot topic veil on our lips is, in nowadays, we somehow tend to be oblivious toward “the Other”
+I have chosen art students because they are a specific social group that is well known for “looking outside of the box” principle.
+It turned out that no matter how hot topic veil on our lips is, in nowadays, we somehow tend to be oblivious toward “the Other”.

 Credits: Andrej Uduč